A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Plans and their Properties

-In the discussion below we assume that $t$ is the current time step, $P$ is the current plan, right before an event, and $Q$ is the plan after the event.
-For a slot $\tau\ge t$, whenever we refer to the change of $\pslack(\tau)$ (that it increases, decreases, or remains the same), without specifying the plan, we mean the change from $\pslack(P,\tau)$ to $\pslack(Q,\tau)$.
+In the discussion below, we assume that $t$ is the current time step and $\planP$ is the current optimal plan, right before an arrival or transmission event.
+By $\planQ$ we will denote the optimal plan right after the event.
+For a slot $\tau\ge t$, whenever we refer to the change of $\pslack(\tau)$ (that it increases, decreases, or remains the same), without specifying the plan, we mean the change from $\pslack(\planP,\tau)$ to $\pslack(\planQ,\tau)$.
 We use the same convention for function $\minwt(\tau)$.